 Why do they do this?
 Because the world is a better place when people are good at their jobs.
 When sales messages are targeted and not spammy.
 When stories are powerful.

 Without ranting too much, here are the top 15 sales pros who share leading sales tips in real time.
-If you want to follow them all in one place, subscribe to our Twitter list of top sales pros.

 1. Daniel Pink